 Establish your packing hierarchy

 The GTIN differentiates between multiple packing levels and configurations for the same product NDC.
 Origin will be the source of information which provides your trading partners insight into the meaning of each of your GTINs.
 In order to add your GTINs to the Origin database, you will need to know the relationships between them.
 When adding a GTIN to Origin which represents a container rather than an each, you will need to provide information about what GTIN is contained within, and how many units of that GTIN are included.

 Determine your contact personnel

 In addition to storing information about GTINs, Origin serves as a single point of contact when trading partners raise issues with product identification.
 Origin support will need to know which personnel within your organization to contact regarding these issues.
 These contact personnel should be the individuals who will address the issues directly in order to ensure quick resolution of issues and smooth flow of product throughout the supply chain.
 These contacts should be employees who have direct responsibility and authority to update product information.

 Prepare your systems and personnel to provide data

-Origin will launch with a limited set of fields, in order to simplify the process of getting your GTIN data into Origin.
+Origin’s initial launch contains a limited set of fields in order to simplify the process of getting your GTIN data into Origin.
 Detailed layouts and file formats are available on the Origin website.